Last Updated on January 11, 2024

 Man’ouché’s menu also includes falafel wraps, kebab and a variety of other Lebanese specialties for takeaway.
 The quality, in our experience, is excellent.

 The Crepes (Savory Galettes) From Breizh Cafe

-Paris has multitudes of crepe stands and restaurants, but not all are good: lower-quality vendors prepare a heaping pile of crepes in advance, then reheat them, making for a gummy and less-than-fresh tasting pancake.
+There are countless crepe stands and restaurants in Paris, but not all are good: lower-quality vendors prepare a heaping pile of crepes in advance, then reheat them, making for a gummy and less-than-fresh tasting pancake.

 When looking for crepes (sweet pancakes filled with jam, nutella, sugar, lemon or other dessert fillings) or galettes (Breton-style pancakes made from a nutty, hearty buckwheat flour and topped with savory ingredients such as cheese and egg), make sure you choose vendors who pour the batter onto the crepe pan right in front of you.
 Also verify that the ingredients look reasonably fresh.

 Our favorite creperies in Paris offering take-out crepes and galettes include Breizh Cafe ( 111, rue Vieille du Temple, Metro Hotel de Ville), long-renowned by foodies and now adored by locals as well.